dkozTA/My-game/README.md

-#Game project: Space shooter.
+#Game project: im still have not get some game idea :v
 -Haven't done anything yet-

-i will start this project after 8th week.
+i will start this project after 10th week.